 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-Even if you’re not the biggest fan of quinoa, you need to try this salad.
-It’s not the first quinoa salad I’ve shared, but it’s the one I make most often.
-(Especially when I want to bring something to a party; everyone will ask you for the recipe.)
+Even if you’re not the biggest fan of quinoa, you need to try this recipe.
+It’s not the first quinoa salad I’ve shared, but it’s probably the one I make most often.
+Everyone will ask you for the recipe after they taste it!

 This is also the perfect meal prep option when you want something you can eat straight from the fridge.
-It will make your life easier all week!
+It will make your life easier (and more delicious) all week.

 ⭐⭐⭐⭐⭐ Featured Review